jhburns/ExperienceCapture/Server/README.md

 - Receiver: `docker-compose up` starts the server, and `Ctrl-C` stops it.
 - Processor: `docker-compose run -e filename="[CHANGE THIS]" processor` with the file you want to process.
 - ExampleAnalyzer: `docker-compose run -e filename="[CHANGE THIS]" analyzer` with the file you want to analyze.

+## Data

+The *data/* folder hold all output from each service.
+The base of the folder holds raw output, while the *processed/* folder is where Processor outputs.
+Keep in mind that data after being processed have a filename like *processed.GHTY78QW.json*.